jonburdon/calm-little-stars/README.md

 ### *Home Page*

-The Home Page features a Hero Image beneath heading text and a call to action button.
+The Home Page features a hero image beneath heading text and a call to action button.
 Content peeking is used to indicate there is more to read.
 Key information to address user stories is then presented in a way which draws the reader down the page.
 Each section of compelling copy is accompanied by a button, to allow the reader to read more.
 Copy is presented bellow, to the right or the left of the appropriate image on larger screens to create interest and also establish and reinforce the visual concept of the rule of thirds which is established in the header area, and is used throughout the site.